 Adams used a similar strategy while he was running a recreational vehicles company: He created a camping empire by attaching his camping supplies stores, Camping World, to his RV dealerships, Freedom Roads.
 Virtually any camping need could be met by Adams’ partnership of companies.

-“With camping, he figured out a way to give all of that to people,” Ellis said.
+“With camping, such as camping in bear country, he figured out a way to give all of that to people,” Ellis said.
 “I don’t think any of his classmates had that kind of gift.”

 Robert Joss, dean of the Stanford Graduate School of Business, from which Adams graduated in 1962, spoke about Adams’ tremendous business acumen and success across a number of industries.